- Identify and distinguish between the types of connective tissue: proper, supportive, and fluid

 In dense irregular connective tissue, the direction of fibers is random.
 This arrangement gives the tissue greater strength in all directions and less strength in one particular direction.
 In some tissues, fibers crisscross and form a mesh.
 In other tissues, stretching in several directions is achieved by alternating layers where fibers run in the same orientation in each layer, and it is the layers themselves that are stacked at an angle.
 The dermis of the skin is an example of dense irregular connective tissue rich in collagen fibers.
-Dense irregular elastic tissues give arterial walls the strength and the ability to regain original shape after stretching (Figure 4).
+Dense elastic tissue allows tissue to stretch and recoil.
+It is dense elastic tissue that gives arterial walls the strength and the ability to regain original shape after stretching (Figure 4.15).

 Disorders of the Connective Tissue: Tendinitis

 Your opponent stands ready as you prepare to hit the serve, but you are confident that you will smash the ball past your opponent.
 As you toss the ball high in the air, a burning pain shoots across your wrist and you drop the tennis racket.
 That dull ache in the wrist that you ignored through the summer is now an unbearable pain.
 The game is over for now.